 The phrase”bring to perform their work well and effectively or to make correct decisions”

 This section of the definition explains the goal of acquiring knowledge.
 Knowledge enables people to carry out and fulfill their duties in the right way.
-It also enables them to make the right decisions based on the knowledge they have
+It also allows them to make the right decisions based on the knowledge they have

 For example, if we take a mobile phone that costs a thousand dollars, the value of the raw materials used to manufacture it may not exceed 100 dollars.
 The rest of the value is the knowledge that made this device.
 And so I became

-The cognitive component in products is much greater than the physical component
+The cognitive component in products is much greater than the physical component.

 How did the definition of knowledge clarify the types of knowledge